JinzhenHu/OnSight_Pathology/training/4_class_tumor/README.md

-# 4-Class Brain Tumor ViT Classification Model Training
+# Four-Class Brain Tumor ViT Classification Model Training

 This section contains the training scripts for the four class tumor ViT model used in OnSight Pathology.